 - He was the radio voice of the AFL's Pittsburgh Power for their inaugural season, sliding to television play-by-play the following year.

 - Clardy worked as a producer and host at KNBR in San Francisco for eight years, at the ESPN Radio Network for four years, and as executive producer and a host at 93.7 The Fan in Pittsburgh for four years.

 - He returned to San Francisco in 2014, worked as the primary host for Oakland A's radio pregame and postgame shows, and hosted his own evening sports talk show.

 - Currently, he also anchors sports updates on KCBS radio in San Francisco.

 - Clardy is a Stanford graduate who called Cardinal appearances at the Sun Bowl, Liberty Bowl, and College World Series for student station KZSU.

 - After graduating, he hosted and produced Stanford pregame, postgame, and coaches radio shows for eight seasons on KNBR.

-As a former USC football coach, collegiate student-athlete, media personality and storyteller, Yogi Roth brings a multi-dimensional resume to his role with Pac-12 Networks.
+As a former USC football coach, collegiate student-athlete, media personality and storyteller, Yogi Roth brings a career of accolades to support his role with Pac-12 Networks.